Analytics and Decision Sciences

 In collaboration with faculty from Statistics, Mathematics, Economics, Management, Philosophy, and Psychology, we offer a minor in Analytics and Decision Sciences (ADS).
 This interdisciplinary program is unique to King's and allows students to focus on the intersection between data and decision making, bringing mathematics into a new kind of venture with the managerial and social sciences.
 This minor can be combined with any major, specialization, or honors specialization at any Western campus (King's, Brescia, Huron, or Main*) to create a more customized degree program.

 For Ontario high school students a minimum 80% final entrance average is required.
-Averages are calculated on the top six 4U or 4M credits including English 4U and two of MCV 4U, MHF 4U or MDM 4U.
-MCV 4U strongly recommended
+Averages are calculated on the top six 4U or 4M credits including English 4U.
+Students wishing to enter the Analytics and Decision Sciences degree modules for second year will be required to complete a first year full course in Math including Calculus.
+MCV 4U is strongly recommended.

 College transfer students are required to have a minimum cumulative average of "B" or better in an acceptable one-year certificate (General Arts and Sciences, Pre-Health Science, Human Services Foundation) or completed diploma.
 College transfer students may earn up to a maximum of five transfer credits.
 Individual courses must have a minimum achievement of 60% to be considered for transfer credit.